Anatomy of a Spider - Different Spider Body Parts

 The cephalothorax is made up of different parts, both external and internal.
 We discover more about the anatomy of a spider by looking at the body parts which make up the cephalothorax:

 • Simple eyes: spiders commonly have eight eyes, although this number can vary between species.
-Each eye has a lens, optic rods and retina.
+Each eye has a lens, optic rods, and retina.
 Despite such numerous eyes, their vision is poor, although some species such as hunters and jumpers can form images.
+Interestingly, some species have specialized eyes that can detect polarized light, aiding in navigation.

 • Anterior aorta: part of the circulatory system, which is open.
 Unlike animals with a closed circulatory system and its accompanying veins and arteries, open systems means spider hemolymph (equivalent to blood in other animals) is mixed with interstitial fluid and travels all around the inside of their body.
-Through it the hemolymph is transported to the different organs of the prosoma.
+Through it, the hemolymph is transported to the different organs of the prosoma.
+This system is crucial for distributing nutrients and oxygen throughout the spider's body.

 • Pedipalps: correspond to the second pair of appendages, similar to the legs, but shorter.
 They are not used for locomotion.
-They are used as an extension of the mouth and in males it also has a reproductive function to transfer sperm.
+They are used as an extension of the mouth and in males, it also has a reproductive function to transfer sperm.
+In some species, pedipalps can be quite elaborate and are used in courtship rituals.

 • Legs: we will see them in more detail below.